Mortgages – everything you need to know

 First Home Buyer Mortgages

 Walking into your bank and asking them about your mortgage options will give you just a small taste of what is available in the market for first home buyers.
 Your pre-approval amount is quite likely a number that can be increased if you work with a mortgage adviser because we know what bank will lend you the most based on the servicing calculations and your individual circumstances.
 We also know what banks are offering the best rates and cashback.
 Over and above low-interest rates and high approval amounts, you should want advice on structures, what and where to buy, how to buy and you simply do not want to miss the guiding light a mortgage advisor can provide if anything goes wrong with the property transaction (with finances, legals, with the agent, valuations etc) there is a lot to it.
-Using a mortgage adviser is free!
+Using a mortgage adviser is free (as long as you do not need a non-bank lender which often carries a small fee).

 Getting a Mortgage with a group/ buying with your parents